codeigniter4/devkit/README.md

 ### Additional Tools

 These are integrated into the workflows but not included via Composer.
 If you want to use them locally they will need to be installed.
-All of them are available via [Phive](https://phar.io/#Tools).
+All of them (except Rector) are available via [Phive](https://phar.io/#Tools).

 * [Composer Normalize](https://github.com/ergebnis/composer-normalize)
 * [Composer Unused](https://github.com/composer-unused/composer-unused)